leonstel/leonstel.github.io/blogs/gmap2.md

 GoogleMapInstance.
 Because every code deals with the same google map object reference changes made from another place will reflect directly on the map.
 For example you have created a google map via the GoogleMapInstance and have put that reference in the DOM.
 If somewhere else at a later time asynchronously fetched some api data and added markers via the GoogleMapInstance in its response then those marker will directly be visible on the earlier created map.

-one raw gmap obj reference in whole app, so if something from an other place calls a manipulativ
-    method on the instance then those change reflect to every other place where the gmap is being used.
-    For example if you add in place B the gmap obj of the instance to the DOm and in place A add markers via the google map instance.
-The addition of marker will immediatly be reflected in the DOM because it is the same refenced gmap obj
+No need to keep track of multiple google map references and their markers.

 #### Mini Api